FantasyAlpha/Phase-1/Kai/test1/README.md

+This project can:

-This solution basically opens up a window and prepares it to use opengl
+1) opens up a window and prepares it to use opengl

+2) handles input

 3rd party Libraries used: